Bringing Smart Mobility to Asia-Pacific

 Technological advances in clean mobility catalyse important changes in urban mobility ecosystems and the way in which consumers perceive environmental targets.
 Electrification of transport, new active mobility modes, stricter CO2 standards are all expected to create profound economic and social effects, leading to a shift in consumer demand and infrastructure development strategies.
 This session will highlight different ways to reduce transport related emissions through the use of advanced technologies and more efficient infrastructure planning.

-Emma Harrington, CEO Motoring and Membership, NRMA Insurance, Australia
+Emma Harrington, CEO Motoring and Membership, NRMA, Australia

-David Shelton, Senior Transport Specialist, Sustainable Development and Climate Change Development, Asian Development Bank
+David Shelton, Sustainable Development and Climate Change Department, Asian Development Bank

 Dr. Prof. Lijun Zhang, Dean of School of Automotive Studies, Tongji University Director of Clean Energy Vehicle Engineering Center